Robotech: Toys

 Action figures in the 3.75 in size of the three Robotech generations were initially released in 1985 by Matchbox toy company, but then reissued in 1992 by Harmony Gold (Lunk and Corg were only released by Matchbox and Lynn Minmei was only released by Harmony Gold).
 Each included a weapon and helmet where appropriate.
 Matchbox also released 6 in figures of Zentraedi characters from the first generation.
 These figures were supposed to represent the size difference between the Humans and the giant Zentraedi forces, but to be correct these figures would have to have been made about 20 in tall.
 None of the larger figures came with weapons but the Armored Zentraedi came with a removable helmet.

 Also many toys depicting the vehicles and mecha from the series were released by Matchbox in 1985, Harmony Gold in 1992 and Playmates Toys in 1994 (under the Exosquad line).
 There were major differences in packaging, toy stickers and colors between the different releases.
 The vehicles were designed to be used only with the 3¾-inch figures.
 The SDF-1 Playset was only released under the Matchbox line in the 1980s and could be used with both the 3¾- and six-inch figures.

 Harmony Gold and Matchbox were unable to sell the 1/55 VF-1 Valkyrie toy originally sold in Japan by Takatoku Toys due to Hasbro licensing it as Jetfire in the Transformers toy line.
 Because of this, they settled with manufacturing a non-transformable Veritech Fighter that could fit any of the 3¾-inch action figures, as well as importing the transformable super deformed Veritech Fighters (originally manufactured in Japan by Bandai as Macross VF-1 Valkyrie "Joke machines").

 Since the late 1990s, there has been a resurgence of Robotech-related toys.
-In 2001, Toynami released the Robotech Masterpiece Collection line, featuring replicas of the Veritech Fighters of The Macross Saga.
-Since then, Toynami has become the exclusive toy manufacturer of the Robotech franchise—having covered mecha from The Macross Saga, The New Generation and The Shadow Chronicles.
+In 2001, Toynami released the Robotech Masterpiece Collection line, featuring replicas of the Veritech Fighters of The Macross Saga as well as mecha from The Macross Saga, The New Generation and The Shadow Chronicles.
+Companies KitzConcept and ThreeZero acquired premium articulated toy licenses in 2016 and 2021 respectively, releasing highly articulated Veritech models, as well as Zentradi mecha and 1/12 scale action figures.